probot/stale/README.md

 #     - confirmed
 ```

-## How long will it take?

-The app runs on a scheduled basis and in batches in order to avoid hitting rate limit ceilings.

-This means that even after you initially install the GitHub configuration and add the `stale.yml` file, you may not see it act immediately.

-If the bot doesn't run within 24 hours of initial setup, feel free to [open an issue](https://github.com/probot/stale/issues/new) and we can investigate further.

 ## How are issues and pull requests considered stale?

 The app uses GitHub's [updated](https://help.github.com/articles/searching-issues/#search-based-on-when-an-issue-or-pull-request-was-created-or-last-updated) search qualifier to determine staleness.
 Any change to an issues and pull request is considered an update, including comments, changing labels, applying or removing milestones,  or pushing commits.